From Excel to XML

 </avg_ticket_sales>

-I think most readers will intuitively grasp how this conversion
+I think most readers will intuitively grasp how this conversion might work, given the

-process.
-Not so obvious, perhaps, is how a machine might
+presence of a human to control the process.
+Not so obvious, perhaps, is how a

-one named avg_ticket_sales.
+one named avg_ticket_sales

 Most automated conversion programs provide some mapping mechanism which instructs the software which cells are to be translated to element or attribute names and which to element content or attribute values.
 For example, you might have to supply a mapping-configuration file whose contents look something like